-Before diving right into your first project, you’re probably wondering, “What is the best size for a diamond painting?”
-Many different factors can affect which size paintings make sense for you, but as a beginner, we recommend that you stick to paintings smaller than 12 in x 12 in.
+As you select your first project, you may wonder, “What is the best diamond painting size?”
+Many different factors can affect which size diamond painting makes the most sense for you, but as a beginner, we recommend that you stick to smaller sizes (less than 12 in. x 12 in.).
 This will give you a taste of what diamond painting is like and as you fine-tune your skills, you can move on to larger, more detailed pictures.

 When you’re ready to move on to larger kits, the experience you gain while working on smaller ones will make the process much easier.
 Get started on your first diamond painting kit today, and before you know it, you’ll be ready to create incredible artwork of all sizes to display or give as gifts.